CRISPR Therapeutics AG (CRSP) Dips More Than Broader Market: What You Should Know

-Coming into today, shares of the company had gained 1.63% in the past month.
-In that same time, the Medical sector gained 1.59%, while the S&P 500 gained 1.57%.
+Shares of the company have depreciated by 3.01% over the course of the past month, underperforming the Medical sector's loss of 1.58% and the S&P 500's gain of 1.95%.

-The upcoming earnings release of CRISPR Therapeutics AG will be of great interest to investors.
-In that report, analysts expect CRISPR Therapeutics AG to post earnings of -$1.45 per share.
-This would mark a year-over-year decline of 2.84%.
+The investment community will be paying close attention to the earnings performance of CRISPR Therapeutics AG in its upcoming release.
+The company is forecasted to report an EPS of -$1.45, showcasing a 2.84% downward movement from the corresponding quarter of the prior year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of -$5.58 per share and revenue of $64.2 million, which would represent changes of -187.63% and -82.7%, respectively, from the prior year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of -$5.58 per share and a revenue of $64.2 million, indicating changes of -187.63% and -82.7%, respectively, from the former year.

-Investors should also pay attention to any latest changes in analyst estimates for CRISPR Therapeutics AG.
-These revisions help to show the ever-changing nature of near-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for CRISPR Therapeutics AG.
+Recent revisions tend to reflect the latest near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.62% upward.
-At present, CRISPR Therapeutics AG boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.62% higher within the past month.
+CRISPR Therapeutics AG is holding a Zacks Rank of #3 (Hold) right now.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-At present, this industry carries a Zacks Industry Rank of 81, placing it within the top 33% of over 250 industries.
+With its current Zacks Industry Rank of 82, this industry ranks in the top 33% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report